tejex/YTAutoPipeline/README.md

 - **Script Generation**: Automatically generates a script based on the provided link.
 - **Audio File Creation**: Converts the generated script into an audio file using text-to-speech technology.
 - **Web Scraping for Images**: Scrapes the web for images relevant to the content.
 - **Video Assembly**: Combines the audio file and images into a complete video.
-(In Progress)
+(Completed)
 - **YouTube Upload**: Automatically uploads the generated video to a specified YouTube channel.
-(In Progress)
+(Completed)
 - **FrontEnd Dashboard**: Displays the most recent videos and posts from the YouTube channel, along with brief descriptions.
-(In Progress)
+(Completed)

 ## Contributors